gboehl/dynare/src/source/dynare-misc-commands.rst

         endogenous variables at the prior mode (considering the linearized version of the model).

+    ``moments(distribution)``

+        Computes and displays the prior mean and prior standard deviation of the first and second moments of the endogenous variables (considering the linearized version of the model) by randomly sampling from the prior.
+The results will also be stored in the ``prior`` subfolder in a ``_endogenous_variables_prior_draws.mat`` file.

     ``optimize``

         Optimizes the prior density (starting from a random initial